 Meet the Trustees

-Liz Fothergill (Chair) spent 23 years with Citizens Advice Taunton both as a volunteer and as a staff member as Deputy Manager and finally Chief Officer, the latter for 11 years before retiring in May 2016.
-During this time she saw the paid staff team rise from 3 to 28 and the number of volunteers total over 100.
-Liz ran various projects including Macmillan, Legal Aid Scheme, Pensionwise and Financial Inclusion to mention but a few.
-During this time Liz worked closely with the board of trustees to improve and develop the organisation including a move to newer and larger premises.
+Liz Fothergill spent 23 years with Citizens Advice Taunton where, at one time or another, she has sat at most desks – from volunteer back in 1992 to Chief Officer from 2005 before retiring in 2016.
+During this time she saw the paid staff team rise from 3 to 28 and the number of volunteers total over a hundred.
+Liz ran various projects including Macmillan, Legal Aid Scheme, Pensionwise and Financial Inclusion.
+She also worked closely with the board of trustees to improve and develop the organisation including a move to newer and larger premises.

-Liz has been a Trustee for Taunton Association for the Homeless for 8 years and since retiring has also become a Trustee for Taunton Heritage Trust, a very old alms house charity that also awards charitable grants to those in need.
+Liz served for nine years as a Trustee for Taunton Association for the Homeless and is also currently a Trustee for Taunton Heritage Trust, a 17th Century almshouse charity that also awards charitable grants to those in need.

-John has been a trustee of Citizens Advice North Somerset since 2014 (re-elected 2017).
+Liz has been a trustee of Citizens Advice North Somerset since 2016 (re-elected 2019).

 Roger Bailey is a local businessman and Weston Town Councillor.
 He brings to the Board of Trustees a wealth of business knowledge and experience having spent over 40 years in the computer industry and was the founder of Redwood Computer Systems Ltd.

 Roger has been a Weston Town Councillor since his election in 2011.
 In that time he has been Chair of the Community Services Committee, Weston-In-Bloom and Chair of the Council Allotment Committee.

 In 2012 Roger was nominated as a governor of Westhaven School and has been Chairman, Vice Chairman and Chair of Finance and Personnel committee.

 Roger has been a Trustee of Citizens Advice North Somerset since April 2018 (elected 2018).